Fullbright (company): Tacoma

-Gaynor's behaviour
+Open Roads and issues with Gaynor's behaviour

+The company announced Open Roads at The Game Awards 2020.
+The game had been in development since at least 2019, when Fullbright had a staff of around twenty people.
 In August 2021, Polygon reported that about fifteen employees, including ten women, had left the studio over the course of Open Roads' development due to Gaynor's behavior, particularly towards female employees, which included micromanagement, belittling treatment, and other toxic behaviors.
-Former employees said that they did not witness any sexual harassment.
-As of 2021, only six employees remain and Open Roads has been delayed indefinitely.
+Other former employees said that they did not witness any sexual harassment.
+By 2021, only six employees remained and Open Roads was delayed indefinitely.
 Gaynor stepped down as the creative lead in March 2021.
 Having been informed beforehand of the move, planned Open Roads publisher Annapurna Interactive remained supportive of the Fullbright staff, while Gaynor apologized for his mistreatment of employees, and said that stepping back from development "has given me space and perspective to see how my role needs to change and how I need to learn and improve as part of a team, including working with an expert management consultant, and rethinking my relationship to the work at Fullbright."
+In May 2023, PC Gamer reported that all Fullbright staff except Gaynor had moved away from Fullbright and were developing Open Roads under a different development label.
+Gaynor remained the sole developer at Fullbright, working on a different title.